WFU-HPC/deac-docs/source/cluster-sla.rst

 As a centralized resource, the Information Systems department budgets annual hardware refreshes to remove/replace DEAC Cluster resources greater than 5 years old based on overall utilization.
 This 5-year expected lifespan of investments is why the total investment period is equal to 5 years.

 * The sum total of all investments from Information Systems over the previous 5 years is factored in to the value of (:math:`I_{\mathrm{IS}}`).
-* Chargebacks from non-WFU Undergraduate College and Graduate School of Arts and Sciences (WFU UC/GSAS) departments are factored into the DEAC Cluster as an Information Systems Investment (:math:`I_{\mathrm{IS}}`).
+* Contributions and Chargebacks from "*External*" Users are factored into the DEAC Cluster as an Information Systems Investment (:math:`I_{\mathrm{IS}}`).

-    * The DEAC Cluster is accessible to non-WFU UC/GSAS researchers if, and only if, those researchers are willing and able to pay for their consumed usage of resources in the form of a chargeback.
-See the :ref:`Service Unit Chargeback Section<sec.sla.su.chargebacks>` for more information on how chargebacks are calculated.
+    * The DEAC Cluster is accessible to "*External*" Users if, and only if, they are willing and able to pay for their consumed usage of resources, whether it be ahead of time in the form of a :ref:`Contribution<sec.sla.su.contributions>`, or afterthe fact in the form of a :ref:`Chargeback<sec.sla.su.chargebacks>`.

 .. _sec.sla.util.investment_types.i_wfu: